Khamyang language: Language Documentation

 The Khamyang language appears in a number of linguistic surveys.
 One of the earliest linguistic surveys of the Assam region was done by Grierson, published in 1904 as the Linguistic Survey of India.
 Although Grierson did not mention Khamyang in his survey, he included a language called Nora that has not shown up in other surveys.

 Later, studies by Stephen Morey (2001-2), Anthony Diller (1992), and others were conducted on the Tai languages in Assam and included notes on Khamyang.
-Although there is not a grammar for Khamyang specifically, Morey goes into some depth about the languages in The Tai Languages of Assam: A Grammar and Texts (Morey, 2005), and discusses its similarities with Tai Phake in chapter six of The Tai-Kadai Languages (Diller, Edmonson, Luo, 2008).
+Although there is no grammar for Khamyang specifically, Morey goes into some depth about the languages in The Tai Languages of Assam: A Grammar and Texts (Morey, 2005), and discusses its similarities with Tai Phake in chapter six of The Tai-Kadai Languages (Diller, Edmonson, Luo, 2008).

 The written Khamyang language uses a modified Tai script, with marked tones to differentiate it from the other tonal Assamese Tai languages.
 The Khamyang tonal system has six tones with a different distribution from the six tones of the Phake.
-Several recordings of the Khamyang language have been uploaded to the internet, and include stories and conversation in the Khamyang language.
+Several recordings of the Khamyang language have been uploaded to the internet, and include stories and conversations in the Khamyang language.